Menu

 Decklid Latch

 If you’ve ever owned a 1960s automobile, you are familiar with having to slam the decklid multiple times to get it to stay shut.
 To address this problem, we’ve equipped all Revology Mustangs and Shelby GTs with a modern decklid latch and striker mechanism.
-The decklid can be opened using the key fob remote, via a release button located on the dash, or via an emergency release.
+The decklid can be opened using the key fob remote, via a release button located on the driver’s side kick panel, or via an emergency release.

 Polyurethane Bonded Windshield and Backlite Glass